l33tn00b/openvpn_certgen/README.md

 NOTE:
 When not renewing a certificate but issuing a new key/crt, the server's client configuration directory must be updated!

+# Using the Keys/Certificates
+Make sure to set ownership of files to openvpn user!

 # Renew Certificate (easy-rsa > 3.2) (not for us)
 - Command expire <NAME>